sorgom/dstw/application/components/BAS/README.md

     derived from main class
 -   do not provide any overflow protection

-StaticArray
+InterfaceArray
+-   stores objects that implement an interface class
+-   keeps objects in the same order as they were added
+-   provides const and non const object access

+ConstArray
+- keeps objects in the same order as they were added
+- stores objects of one class
+- provides const object access only

+MutableArray
-keeps objects in the same order as they were added.
+- keeps objects in the same order as they were added
+- stores objects of one class
+- provides const and mutable object access

 class CRef
 enables to store references as objects

-StaticIndex
+ConstArrayIndex
-provides search for unsorted StaticArray.
+provides search for unsorted ConstArray
 ```

 **SwapBytes.h**